Kat Cammack: Immigration and border security

 Cammack has supported the construction of a border wall along the Mexico–United States border.

 On July 22, 2021, Cammack claimed on the House floor that NGOs transport undocumented migrants around the country at U.S. government expense.

-During the 2022 United States infant formula shortage, Cammack criticized the Biden administration for sending baby formula to detention facilities on the U.S.-Mexico border.
-White House Press Secretary Jen Psaki said that under the Flores Settlement Agreement, the U.S. is required to provide adequate and age-appropriate food, "hence formula for kids under the age of 1."
+During the 2022 United States infant formula shortage, Cammack criticized the Biden administration for sending baby formula to detention facilities on the U.S.–Mexico border.
+White House press secretary Jen Psaki said that under the Flores Settlement Agreement, the U.S. is required to provide adequate and age-appropriate food, "hence formula for kids under the age of 1."
 During an interview with Sean Hannity on Fox News, Cammack showed pictures of baby formula she said she had received from a CBP agent.
 Tommy Christopher wrote that some of the images used in Cammack's interview with Hannity were not of baby formula but of powdered milk for children older than one.
 Hannity later acknowledged on Twitter that two of the pictures he aired during Cammack's appearance were milk products for children over one.

+Israel

+Cammack voted to provide Israel with support following the October 7 attacks.